dvrpc/crash-db/README.md

 The crash table's "urban_rural" field lists (in comments only, not as separate lookup table) possible values 1=rural, 2=urbanized, 3=urban, but only values in field for all 2023 counties are 1 and 2.
 So should it be 1=rural, 2=urban?
 What is "urbanized"?

+The commveh table's "axle_cnt" doesn't have a lookup table, but obviously uses 99 for unknown.
+Converted to null.
+But what about 16 and 18?
+What's the highest number of axles a vehicle and trailers could have?